5l1v3r1/TG799VAC-XTREAM-V16.2-JADE/README.md

     uci add_list web.todmodal.roles='admin'
     uci add_list web.iproutesmodal.roles='admin'
     uci add_list web.cwmpconf.roles='admin'
-    uci add_list web.relaysetupmodal.roles='admin'
     uci add_list web.xdsllowmodal.roles='admin'
     uci add_list web.natalghelper.roles='admin'
     uci add_list web.mmpbxglobalmodal.roles='admin'
     uci add_list web.mmpbxprofilemodal.roles='admin'
-#### OBS!!
+    # OBS!!
 THIS IS A BACKDOOR > Please go whois the ip to witness it yourself
-   So who have access to this machines running on this ip?
-Of course i asked, and Telia told me in a mail that **ALL** people who works for Telia Support!! **As if we can know if this is abused?**
+    # So who have access to this machines running on this ip?
+Of course i asked,
+    # and Telia told me in a mail that **ALL** people who works for Telia Support!! **As if we can know if this is abused?**
     sed -i s/'131.116.22.242'/'xx.xx.xx.xx'/g /etc/config/dropbear
-#### OBS!!
+    OBS!!
 THIS IS A BACKDOOR > Please go whois the ip to witness it yourself
-   This backdoor is for **ALL** people who works for Technicolor Technologies in Belgium!! **As if we can know if this is abused?**
+    # This backdoor is for **ALL** people who works for Technicolor Technologies in Belgium!! **As if we can know if this is abused?**

     sed -i s/'82.146.125.0'/'xx.xx.xx.xx'/g /etc/config/dropbear